Jolly Jane Toppan killed at least 31 people between 1880 and 1901, but the doctors who hired her thought she was one of

-Jane Toppan later insinuated herself into the household of Elizabeth’s widower, Oramel Brigham, because she wanted to marry him.
+Jane Toppan then insinuated herself into the household of Elizabeth’s widower, Oramel Brigham, because she wanted to marry him.

 With three days she killed Brigham’s housekeeper, 77-year-old Edna Bannister.
 She took over from Edna and tried to impress Oramel Brigham with her housekeeping skills.
 Brigham made it clear he didn’t want her as a housekeeper or as a wife.